dpkshetty/SalesEnablement-L3-test-repo2/docs/Part 1/01 Introduction.md

     Notice how my images lines up with this line of text and the numbered item above.
 You need to use **4** spaces before the image definition to make things line up properly.

     ![](_attachments/part1_step1.png)

+!!!
+Warning "Automatic numbering in Visual Studio Code (VSC)"

+    When editing a number item, double check that the numbered item does not change.
+Depending on the changes made, it has been observed the VSC will reset the numbered item to 1.
+Always double check that numbered lists are correct when saving the updated document.